lsst-dm/dmtn-256/index.rst

 :math:`D = N - k * R`

-In this setting, the problem is being solved by transforming R so its PSF matches the PSF from N image, and the solution for kernel k is obtained by means of a basis function expansion and a linear chi square minization.
-Tipycally k can express kernels that involve broadening of the PSF, but any scenario in which the operation turns into a de-convulution the method faces great difficulties.
+In this setting, the problem is being solved by transforming R so its PSF matches the PSF from N image, and the solution for kernel k is obtained by means of a basis function expansion and a linear chi square minization. typically k can express kernels that involve broadening of the PSF, but any scenario in which the operation turns into a de-convolution the method faces great difficulties.
 These scenarios take place when the PSF of N is smaller in size than R PSF.
 Two mitigation strategies can be used to avoid this:

  #. perform a re-assignemnt of the "target" image: :math:`D = k*N - R`, named the "auto-convolution" mode